openstack/api-sig/guidelines/api-docs.rst

 - Example response body and headers
 - Status codes: successful request and error responses
 - Resource model: describes data types that can be consumed and produced by operations.

-This can be through the `OpenAPI Definitions object <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#definitionsObject>`_
+The resource model may be created with either a parameters.yaml file or with the `OpenAPI Definitions object <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#definitionsObject>`_
+Swagger is governed by the OpenAPI initiative.

-For this reference information, use the `OpenAPI Specification V2.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`_.
-See authoring tools below for more information on writing or generating the OpenAPI document.
+See authoring tools below for more information on writing or generating the parameters information.

 Also important is the conceptual or narrative information that explains the REST API and what it provides as a service.